aaronparker/aaronparker.github.io/_drafts/visual-c-redistributable-installer-configmgr5441-revision-v1-Install-VisualCRedistributables.ps1-–-Now-with-ConfigMgr-Support.md

 guid: https://stealthpuppy.com/5441-revision-v1/
 permalink: /5441-revision-v1/
 ---
-I recently [posted an article](http://stealthpuppy.com/visual-c-redistributable-installer/) on a script I've written for downloading and installing the Microsoft&nbsp;[Visual C++ Redistributables](https://github.com/aaronparker/Install-VisualCRedistributables).
-Thanks to&nbsp;[Cornelius Schuchardt](https://twitter.com/techdecline), the script now supports creating applications for each redistributable in Configuration Manager (ConfigMgr).
+I recently [posted an article](http://stealthpuppy.com/visual-c-redistributable-installer/) on a script I've written for downloading and installing the Microsoft [Visual C++ Redistributables](https://github.com/aaronparker/Install-VisualCRedistributables).
+Thanks to [Cornelius Schuchardt](https://twitter.com/techdecline), the script now supports creating applications for each redistributable in Configuration Manager (ConfigMgr).

-Install-VisualCRedistributables.ps1 has been updated to version 1.1, which you can [download from&nbsp;the releases page](https://github.com/aaronparker/Install-VisualCRedistributables/releases)&nbsp;and includes the following updates:
+Install-VisualCRedistributables.ps1 has been updated to version 1.1, which you can [download from the releases page](https://github.com/aaronparker/Install-VisualCRedistributables/releases) and includes the following updates:

   * VisualCRedistributables.xml updated with MSI Product codes for the redistributables
   * Install-VisualCRedistributables.ps1 updated with ConfigMgr support - create applications for the redistributables in ConfigMgr